Iridium64/ship_generator/README.md

 # ship_generator

 This is the third attempt at my creation of a random spaceship generator.
-To use the prebuilt .csv files, unzip the zip file in whatever directory that you are keeping the generator in.
+To use the prebuilt .csv files, download the whole thing as a zip file, then unzip the zip file in whatever directory that you are keeping the generator in.
+The version of Python I have used is 3.8, yet I am not aware of anything that would conflict with later versions.
 Documentation is as follows:

 Ships are composed of hulls and modules.
 Each module belongs to a slot, and each hull has a number of slots defining what modules can generate there.